-- 1. To consider and vote on the election of directors, each to hold office for a term of one year ending in 2009 or when their successors are elected; - 2.
-To consider and vote upon the ratification of the appointment of Kabani & Company as the Company's independent auditors for the fiscal year 2008-9; - To consider and vote on the amendment of our articles of incorporation to increase the number of authorized shares of capital stock from 50,000,000 to 100,000,000; - 4.
+- 1. To consider and vote on the election of directors, each to hold office for a term of one year ending in 2009 or when their successors are elected: - 2.
+To consider and vote upon the ratification of the appointment of Kabani & Company as the Company's independent auditors for the fiscal year 2008-9; - 3.
+To consider and vote on the amendment of our articles of incorporation to increase the number of authorized shares of capital stock from 50,000,000 to 100,000,000; - 4.
 To consider and vote on a proposal to adopt the NetSol Technologies, Inc. 2008 Equity Incentive Plan; - 5.
 To consider such other matters as may properly come before the Annual Meeting.

 The board of directors solicits the accompanying proxy to those stockholders of record as of the close of business on March 14, 2008.
 These materials are expected to be first mailed to stockholders on or about April 2, 2008.
 The cost of making the solicitation includes the cost of preparing and mailing the Notice of Annual Meeting, Proxy Statement, proxy card and the payment of charges made by brokerage houses and other custodians, nominees and fiduciaries for forwarding documents to stockholders.
 In certain instances, directors and officers of the Company may make special solicitations of proxies either in person, telephone or by mail.
-Expenses incurred in connection with special solicitation of proxies for the Annual Meeting.
+Expenses incurred in connection with special solicitations are expected to be nominal.
+The Company will bear all expenses incurred in connection with the solicitation of proxies for the Annual Meeting.